Teen Parent Units

 A TPU is a unit run by a state school for teenage students who are parents or pregnant.

-If you as a board of trustees want to establish a TPU at your school, contact the Ministry of Education to find out if your school is eligible.
+If you as a board want to establish a TPU at your school, contact the Ministry of Education to find out if your school is eligible.
 We'll consider things like:

 - whether your community needs a TPU and whether you have enough students to start up and sustain it